nokia-wroclaw/competition-cpp-parallel-indexing/README.md

 Winning criteria:
 Sum of number of handled (finished) queries, performed by all clients + total number of files found, by queries.
+Important: each solution will be checked manually in order to avoid cheating.

 Allowed modifications:
 - everything under Impl/ directory (both creating new files and modifying existing ones).